litestar-org/litestar/docs/usage/responses.rst

 Custom Responses
 ----------------

-While Starlite supports the serialization of many types by default, sometimes you want to return something that's not supported.
+While Litestar supports the serialization of many types by default, sometimes you want to return something that's not supported.
 In those cases it's convenient to make use of a custom response class.